Programs > Brochure

 IIP interns will attend weekly meetings with the on-site Medical Director for reflection, monitoring and evaluation of their clinical rotation.
 IIP interns may also be assigned specific readers including relevant case studies and will have the opportunity to attend on-site lectures on the healthcare system of host country with a special emphasis on the local program site, introduction of social determinants of health and geopolitical/historical influences to health systems and burden of disease, on cultural influences to health and healthcare, endemic/epidemic diseases, geopolitical history, major disease burden, social determinants of health and other topics relevant to program themes and focus..

 IIP candidates with interests in medicine, and public and global health are encouraged to apply.
 A good knowledge of Spanish, and have some previous experience volunteering and/or working to strengthen their community and/or clinical shadowing is recommended.
 Candidates wishing to learn about health care systems in other countries, especially among underserved communities, will find the clinical rotation programs of particular interest.
+If you are enrolled in the Global Health Program certificate, this internship will fulfill the GHP internship requirement.

 |Dates / Deadlines:|